 Park the vehicle on a firm level surface, avoiding ice or slippery areas.
-Set the parking brake and place the gear selector in REVERSE (manual transmission).
+Set the parking brake and place the gear selector in PARK (automatic transmission) or REVERSE (manual transmission).
+On four-wheel drive vehicles, shift the transfer case to the "4L" position.